WELCOME TO WINTER 2025 AAP COMMUNITY OF SCHOLARS!

 IN-PERSON PEER LEARNING SESSIONS:

-We will be using Campbell Hall for all in-person peer learning sessions during Fall 2024.
+We will be using Campbell Hall for all in-person peer learning sessions during Winter 2025.
 We will continue to provide the AAP community with the support needed while maintaining safe and productive workspaces.

 PEER LEARNING SIGN-UPS: